 Many companies are now creating products that help you care for your jeans more responsibly.
 There are many sprays, as well as soaps for soaks that have been released to make it easier for you!
 For example, Jeanswest creates an eco-friendly spray for you to keep your jeans clean.

 Never put your jeans in the dryer!
 The dryer is the devil for your clothes.
 Always hang dry.

-Follow Ani Wells @simplysuzette
+Follow Ani Suzette @simplysuzette